Search

 An HSA offers many attractive features, starting with reassurance.
 You can feel confident you'll have money set aside to pay medical bills and other health-related costs not covered by your regular health insurance plan.

 Then there are the tax benefits—triple tax benefits, in fact.
 Not only do you deposit pre-tax (untaxed) dollars in your HSA but you also enjoy tax-free spending on qualified expenses.
-Plus, you can invest the money in your HSA and earn interest—and your returns aren't subject to income tax.
+Plus, you can invest the money in your HSA and earn interest—and your earnings aren't subject to income tax.

 Why you might keep multiple HSAs